Teddy Walters

 Walters remained with Jimmy Dorsey until August 1945 when he left to go solo.[4]
 He recorded with Tommy Todd in December 1945 and under his own name for the ARA label in early 1946.
 He also played guitar for a Billie Holiday recording and had his own ABC radio program Teddy Walters Presents.
 Walters both sang and played on his solo recordings, where he was billed as “Teddy Walters, His Voice and Guitar.”

 At the start, Walters’ career looked promising.
-He cracked the Top Ten during the week of April 13, 1946 with his recording of “Laughing on the Outside (Crying on the Inside),” which debuted at number nine on the charts.
+He cracked the Top Ten during the week of April 13, 1946, with his recording of “Laughing on the Outside (Crying on the Inside),” which debuted at number nine on the charts.
 He signed with Musicraft soon after, where he recorded both solo and with Artie Shaw.
 None of Walters’ subsequent work, though, caught the public’s interest.
 He continued with Musicraft into early 1947 and appeared with Boyd Raeburn’s band in a Columbia musical short that same year.
 In early 1947, he began working with his own small jazz combos, focusing on night clubs.
 By 1948, his spotlight had faded, and he eventually returned to Philadelphia, where he made a failed comeback attempt in December 1950.
 In 1954, Walters was working “steadily” as a singer and guitarist at Riff’s, a “sailors’ rendezvous.”
+He then disappears into the mists of history.

 Notes